pfwd/talk-code-with-confidence-using-phpcs/src/slides.md

 footer: "Peter Fisher BSc MBCS [howtocodewell.net](https://howtocodewell.net) [@howToCodeWell](https://twitter.com/howtocodewell) [@pfwd](https://twitter.com/pfwd)"
 ---

-# Code with confidence using PHPCS
+# Code with confidence using PHP_CodeSniffer

 ---

 1. What does code confidence mean to me?
 2. What are coding conventions?
-3. How do we install/run/configure PHPCS?
+3. How do we install/run/configure PHP_CodeSniffer?
-4. How to increase code confidence using PHPCS?
+4. How to increase code confidence using PHP_CodeSniffer?

 ---